stereolabs/zed-python-api/README.md

 # Stereolabs ZED - Python API

 This package lets you use the ZED stereo camera in Python 3.
+The Python API is a wrapper around the ZED SDK which is written in C++ optimized code.
+We make the ZED SDK accessible from external Python code using Cython.

 ## Getting started